-Three-year monogram winner ... crafty and agile player who can play up top or as attacking midfielder ... strong with the ball, particularly in traffic, and key to team's possession game ... owns powerful shot from distance ... quiet, confident player who has been on upward trajectory during past two seasons following injury-plagued rookie year ... could be poised for stellar final season at Notre Dame and will be one of veteran voices on Irish offensive unit.
+Four-year monogram winner ... crafty and agile player who can play up top or as attacking midfielder ... strong with the ball, particularly in traffic, and key to team's possession game ... owns powerful shot from distance ... quiet, confident player who took an upward trajectory during final three seasons following injury-plagued rookie year.

 NATIONAL TEAM HIGHLIGHTS: Member of U.S. Soccer youth national team player pools at U-15 (2008) and U-17 (2009-11) levels ... participated in 2008 Nike Friendlies and ODP Thanksgiving Interregional with U-15 National Team ... also competed in U-17 National Team camp in July 2009 and with U-17 National Team on December 2009 trip to Argentina.